qyang-confluent/ConfluentCloud-workshop/README.md

 ## **Prerequisites**
 <br>

-1. Confluent Cloud Account
-    - Sign-up for a Confluent Cloud account [here](https://www.confluent.io/confluent-cloud/tryfree/)
-    - Once you have signed up and logged in, click on the menu icon at the upper right hand corner, click on "Billing & payment", then enter payment details under “Payment details & contacts”.
-A screenshot of the billing UI is included below.

-    > **Note:** You will create resources during this workshop that will incur costs.
-When you sign up for a Confluent Cloud account, you will get free credits to use in Confluent Cloud.
-This will cover the cost of resources created during the workshop.
-More details on the specifics can be found [here](https://www.confluent.io/confluent-cloud/tryfree/).

-2. Ports 443 and 9092 need to be open to the public internet for outbound traffic.
+1. Ports 443 and 9092 need to be open to the public internet for outbound traffic.
 To check, try accessing the following from your web browser:
     - portquiz.net:443
     - portquiz.net:9092